 As can be seen in Table 3, domestic consumers would have benefited from Cournot competition, i.e. the cartel is not as ineffective that it drives domestic prices down to non-cooperative levels.
 On the other hand, competition would have lowered producer surplus.
-In other words, competition is first-best for consumers and the worst market outcome for firms.
-In terms of welfare, however, it is clear that Cournot competition is best.

 In light of this, the wisdom of the merger to monopoly in 1968 has to be reassessed.
 The merger may have come at the right time, but only if the alternative is to do nothing (i.e. keep the cartel in place).
 If the alternative is to move to competition, neither cartel nor merger to monopoly have been to the benefit of Norwegian welfare.
-In other words, a well functioning competition policy authority would have broken up the cartel and not allowed the merger to monopoly (recall that at the time there was none, however).
+A well functioning competition policy authority would have broken up the cartel and not allowed the merger to monopoly (recall that at the time there was none, however).

-Table 3 also reports estimates for the welfare loss due to this apparent public policy failure.
 In 1968 alone the welfare gain from breaking up the cartel in favor of competition is some 131 million NOK, while the merger to monopoly increases welfare by only 11 million NOK.
 In other words, the apparent welfare enhancing merger to monopoly, left 120 million NOK "on the table" by not allowing competition.
 In this sense the merger to monopoly was a distant second best solution.
 The picture is even more dramatic with regard to consumers.
-While domestic consumers lose from the merger (some 37 million NOK, see Table 3 again), our model suggests that they would benefit 237 million NOK from competition in 1968 alone.
+While domestic consumers lose from the merger (some 37 million NOK), our model suggests that they would benefit 237 million NOK from competition in 1968 alone.